agailloty/portfolio-site/content/english/home/projects.md

 weight = 20  # Order that this section will appear.

 title = "My projects"
-subtitle = "To me, the best way to learn a topic or a skill is to actually do a project related to that skill.Most of my projects are hosted on [Github](https://github.com/agailloty)"
+subtitle = "To me, the best way to learn a topic or a skill is to actually do a project related to that skill.
+Most of my projects are hosted on [Github](https://github.com/agailloty)"

 [content]
   # Page type to display.
 E.g. project.